-This specifies whether source code is discarded for functions and operators when they are created by the editor or by [FIX.
-See also Discard Source Information on page 43.
+This specifies whether source code is discarded for functions and operators when they are created by the editor or by Discard Source Information on page 43.

 Y is 0 or 1.

 If Y is 0 (the default), source code is retained in the workspace when an object is fixed.